Edgar-Mendonca/Edgar-Mendonca/README.md

 # Hello, I'm Edgar Mendonca! 👋

+## Profile Views
+![Profile Views](https://komarev.com/ghpvc/?username=Edgar-Mendonca&color=green)

 ## About Me
 I'm a Researcher/Engineer/Developer passionate about Engineering, Material Sciences and Math.
 I enjoy working on Statistical analysis, Design of Experiments and exploring new technologies.

-## Profile Views
-![Profile Views](https://komarev.com/ghpvc/?username=Edgar-Mendonca&color=green)

-## 🌱 Currently Learning
-I'm currently focused on learning Python, AI, statistics and DoE for experiments to enhance my skills.
+🔭 I’m currently working on
+👯 I’m looking to collaborate on
+🤝 I’m looking for help with
+🌱 I’m currently learning
+💬 Ask me about
+📫 How to reach me
+👨‍💻 All of my projects are available at
+📝 I regularly write articles on
+📄 Know about my experiences
+⚡ Fun fact

 ## 📫 Contact (or) Connect with me
 <a href="https://www.linkedin.com/in/edgar-mendonca/" target="_blank"><img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/linkedin/linkedin-original.svg" height="30" alt="LinkedIn"></a>&nbsp;&nbsp;&nbsp;